-- The total number of available seats on a wait list is five (5). - Students cannot be placed on a wait list until their open registration has begun (see Academic Calendar). - The last day to be placed on a wait list for a class is 12:00 noon, one day before the deadline to add or drop classes (see Academic Calendar). - Students can wait list for multiple sections of the same class.
+- Students cannot be placed on a wait list until their open registration has begun (see Academic Calendar). - The last day to be placed on a wait list for a class is 12:00 noon, one day before the deadline to add or drop classes (see Academic Calendar). - Students can wait list for multiple sections of the same class.